asplogic/enclose/index.md

 * Make a demo/evaluation/trial version of your app without sources.
 * Make some kind of self-extracting archive or installer.
 * Make a closed source GUI application using [node-thrust](https://github.com/breach/node-thrust).
-* No need to install node and npm to deploy the compiled application.
+* No need to install node.js and npm to deploy the compiled application.
 * No need to download hundreds of files via `npm install` to deploy your application.
 Deploy it as a single independent file.
 * Put your assets inside the executable to make it even more portable.
-* Test your app against new node version without installing it.
+* Test your app against new node.js version without installing it.

 ### Install